ercoppa/homework-symbolic-execution/README.md

 - introduction: explain the problem faced in this homework, how you have approached it, why you have used a specific tool, pros and cons of your appach, what are the alternatives appeached/tools that could have been used, etc.
 - technical description: a step by step description of what you have done to solve the homework, commenting the most relevant parts of your script.
 The student should discuss what features of angr have been used, why they are useful and so on.
 E.g., how do you have chosen start/find/avoid addresses and why?
 Disassembler?
 What are the benefits of avoid addresses?
 What are the benefits of input constraints?
 What is a PathGroup?
 What is the difference between a Path and a PathGroup?
 How do you start the symbolic execution?
 How the different paths of program are explored by angr when using your script?
 BFS?
 DFS? etc.

 The report should be no longer than 4 pages.
 The report should be written in english.
-The report should be easy to read even for non-expert user (explain any technical term or technical step!).
+The report should be easy to read even for a non-expert user (explain any technical term or technical step!).

 Please, create an archive file containing:
 - the report (PDF)